paralhama/sm-fistful-of-zombies-paralhama-version/README.md

 - Nocky's plugin only darkens the maps to simulate night but doesn't remove the sun, so on some maps, the sun is still visible while the rest of the map appears darker.
 To fix this, I modified the skybox of every map to fof05, which is the full moon sky from Fistful of Frags.
 This creates a more immersive atmosphere, aligning better with the theme of the infected vs. humans game mode.
 ![fof_fistful](https://github.com/user-attachments/assets/7b4573bb-82ab-435f-a4c5-9882e5adbc28)
 ![fof_desperados](https://github.com/user-attachments/assets/1e7cd6cf-9316-414e-aa3f-d82af4f959d5)

-# Let me know if you know how to add any of these future ideas listed above :)

 [Build Status](https://github.com/CrimsonTautology/sm-fistful-of-zombies/workflows/Build%20plugins/badge.svg?style=flat-square)
 [![GitHub stars](https://img.shields.io/github/stars/CrimsonTautology/sm-fistful-of-zombies?style=flat-square)](https://github.com/CrimsonTautology/sm-fistful-of-zombies/stargazers)